fbpx

 We believe that healed nervous systems are naturally kind, patient, tolerant and curious to others.
 We don’t guide what your values should be, instead wanting to help you discover what your own values are from the deepest corners of who you are as a person.
 This is often a very different message from what our families taught us!

-Individual Counselling Services FAQs:
+Individual Counselling FAQs

 What are the types of individual counselling?